What is Agent Tesla malware?

 The spyware is created using .Net software framework.
 It is aimed at stealing personal data and transmitting it back to the C2 server.
 The malware is able to access information from web browsers, email clients and FTP servers.

 In addition, Agent Tesla malware is able to capture screenshots and videos.
 It can also record clipboard information and form values.
 The virus was being distributed on agenttesla-dot-com where attackers could purchase it for as little as 15$.
-However, depending on requested options the package price could easily reach roughly 70$.
+However, depending on the requested options the package price could easily reach roughly 70$.

 Uniquely, creators of the malware have set up a sort of an ecosystem around the program, providing 24/7 customer support as well as pre-matched purchase plans that include various options tailored for different budgets and goals.
 The virus is supplied with a dedicated builder that has a simple-to-use control panel.
 It allows even a non-technically savvy attacker to pack the payload into a malicious document.
 What’s more, after 2015 the control panel of Agent Tesla has been expanded with extensive automation functionality, allowing the attacker to automatically capture snapshots or remotely activate the webcam on a victim’s PC in set intervals.